laravel/docs/helpers.md

 <a name="method-fluent-str-finish"></a>
 #### `finish` {#collection-method}

-The `finish` method adds a single instance of the given value to a string if it does not already end with the value:
+The `finish` method adds a single instance of the given value to a string if it does not already end with that value:

     use Illuminate\Support\Str;